avisuj/avisuj.github.io/_posts/2022-06-05-Personal-Compass.markdown

 In order to tap into "Holy Spirit Listening", I think it's very important to understand what you personally believe and to be curious.

 As I planned for a job change earlier this year, I did some [reflection](https://www.linkedin.com/pulse/my-core-values-integrity-heart-avi-sujeeth/?trackingId=Pd7VT73wG7D1OiJXKF46JA%3D%3D) on my core values: integrity and heart.
 For me, it's important to be my full-self in every aspect of my life.
-When I see an apparent contradiction in my life or find others who have different values, I try to respond with curiousity - to seek to understand - to Holy Spirit Listen.
+When I see an apparent contradiction in my life or find others who have different values, I try to respond with curiosity - to seek to understand - to Holy Spirit Listen.

 I've adopted framework's across my political, religious, and science beliefs that I try glue together through rationalization into a tapestry that reflects my values.
 The frameworks help me understand what I believe and what those beliefs state about my values - they become my personal compass.
 Broadly I believe:
 - Politics is a social contract for the distribution of power.